kinoraw/kinoraw_tools/README.md

 ## VSEQuickFunctions

-If you have [VSE Quick Functions](http://blenderartists.org/forum/showthread.php?338598-Addon-WIP-VSE-Quick-functions-Snaps-Fades-Zoom-Parenting-Titling-Play-speed) addon enabled, then you can also see some info in the panel
+If you have [VSE Quick Functions_0_89](http://blenderartists.org/forum/showthread.php?338598-Addon-WIP-VSE-Quick-functions-Snaps-Fades-Zoom-Parenting-Titling-Play-speed) addon enabled, then you can also see some info in the panel for the parenting feature.

 <img align="" src="/imgs/VSEquick.png">